 It is important to underline in this context how machinery having a potentially explosive atmosphere inside under operating conditions, but having no interface to external potentially explosive atmospheres has to be considered.
 Such machines, as an integral whole, do not fall under scope of the ATEX Directive 94/9/EC (see also chapter 4.1.2.2 and 4.1.2.4).

-The Machinery Directive 2006/42/EC, however, requires that:
+The Machinery Directive 98/37/EC, however, requires that the manufacturer "must take steps to: